At a Glance

 The predicted salary is between 19980 - 22180 £ per year.

-6 hours per week / £33,130 per annum pro rata / Permanent – term time only / Working one day week, to be discussed at interview
+7.5 hours per week – term-time only / £33,795 per annum pro rata / permanent / working pattern to be discussed at interview / the role will commence at the beginning of September 2025.

 Our mission is to help children and young people have a fair chance to be who they want to be.
 We do this by providing a safe home, increasing life skills and self-confidence, and improving emotional wellbeing and mental health.

-We are recruiting for a qualified counsellor with experience of working with primary school age children and liaising with parents to join our team and deliver the school counselling service at St. Margaret's CE Primary School in Rottingdean, East Sussex.
+We are recruiting for qualified counsellor or therapist with experience of working with primary age children to join our team and deliver our service at Peacehaven Heights Academy from September 2025.

-We are seeking a qualified counsellor who is passionate about making a difference to lives of the children they work with.
-You will have a keen interest in and experience of working with children of primary school age.
+We are seeking candidates who are passionate about making a difference to lives of the children and young people they work with.
+You will have a keen interest in and experience of working with children of primary age.

 Key responsibilities